2 April 2015

 What can I do about it?

-As a GP: If you are a GP, you have responsibility for signing and submitting the application forms for the medical exemption certificate, FP92A.
+As a GP: If you are a GP, you have responsibility for signing and submitting the application forms for the medical exemption certificate,.
 So, please make sure all your patients have completed this.

 As a Pharmacist: You have a crucial role for checking that people do have a certificate when they collect their prescription.
-If people do not have a certificate pharmacists should advise people to pay for their prescription and to take a FP57 receipt and refund form.
+If people do not have a certificate pharmacists should advise people to pay for their prescription and to take aand.
 This way they can apply for a certificate, which is backdated by one month from issue, and claim back for that prescription once the certificate has been issued.

 What should I advise people with diabetes to do?